Distance modulus: Definition

 which is derived using standard error analysis.

 Different kinds of distance moduli

 Distance is not the only quantity relevant in determining the difference between absolute and apparent magnitude.
-Absorption is another important factor and it may even be a dominant one in particular cases (e. g. in the direction of the galactic center).

-Thus a distinction is made between distance moduli uncorrected for interstellar absorption (whose values would overestimate the distance if used naively) and absorption-corrected moduli.
+In the above, the two magnitudes correspond to bolometric ones, i.e. measured across all wavelengths.
+In reality, detectors are more sensitive in specific frequency ranges, where other factors, like calibration or absorption, could play an important role.
+Absorption may even be a dominant one in particular cases (e.g., in the direction of the Galactic Center).
+Thus, a distinction is made between distance moduli uncorrected for interstellar absorption, the values of which would overestimate distances if used naively, and absorption-corrected moduli.